Droncit Injectable Cestocide (Canada)This page contains information on Droncit Injectable Cestocide for veterinary use.

 Echinococcus multilocularis is a tapeworm species ordinarily considered to be found in wild canids, including foxes, coyotes and wolves.
 The parasite has also been identified in domestic dogs and cats and potentially is a serious public health concern by involving humans as accidental intermediate hosts.

-The life cycle of the parasite is based on a predator-prey relationship, as depicted.
+The life cycle of the parasite is based on a predator-prey relationship, as depicted below.

 This parasite poses a serious public health problem because of the possibility for human involvement in the life cycle.
 If eggs shed by an infected canid are accidentally ingested, a highly pathogenic condition (Alveolar Hydatid Disease) results from development of the cyst stage in humans.